Jordfoz16/Silience/README.md

 ## Installing

 ### Cocoa Pods
-Follow the instructions from the cocoa pods website:
+Follow the instructions from the cocoa pods website or type 'sudo gem install cocoapods'
-  > sudo gem install cocoapods

 ### Clone Github
   1. Download the github file and extracted the zip file